Dan-Viner/LinuxWS/Distributions/Arch/README.md

 	{ rule = { name = "MPlayer" },
   	properties = { floating = true } }

+**startup applications**: start applications using `awful.util.spawn()` in the rc.lua file.
+An example from my configurations:

+	do
+	  local cmds =
+	  {
+	    "xcompmgr"
+	    "firefox",
+	    "xterm",
+	    "pycharm-community"
+	  }

+	  for _,i in pairs(cmds) do
+	    awful.util.spawn(i)
+	  end
+	end
+Note that "xcompmgr" is required in order for the opacity to work on start-up without the need to call `xcompmgr &` manually each time.

 ### Applications for windows manager